standard-for-public-code/standard-for-public-code/README.md

 ## Help improve this standard

+The Foundation for Public Code in committed to maintaining and developing the Standard for Public Code at a level of quality that meets the standard itself.

 We are looking for people like you to [contribute](CONTRIBUTING.md) to this project by suggesting improvements and helping develop it. 😊 Get started by reading our [contributors guide](CONTRIBUTING.md).
 Since it is such a core document we will accept contributions when they add significant value.
 We've described how we govern the standard in the [governance statement](GOVERNANCE.md).

 Please note that this project is released with a [code of conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.
 Please be lovely to all other community members.